Keep the Home Fires Burning (The Bluetones song)

-"Keep the Home Fires Burning" is a song by The Bluetones, released as the first single from their third album, Science & Nature.
-It peaked at number 13 on the UK Singles Chart.
+"Keep the Home Fires Burning" is a song by the English indie rock band the Bluetones, released as the first single from their third album Science & Nature (2000) on 21 February 2000, by Mercury Records.
+Named after a 1914 song from the First World War, it peaked at number thirteen on the UK Singles Chart.
+One of its B-sides, "Armageddon (Outta Here)" features a commentary sketch starring Matt Lucas.
 Its music video was directed by Edgar Wright.